deepsense-ai/roi-pooling/docker_images/ms_cnn/README.md

-## Running a demo docker with Caffe and Faster R-CNN installed
+## Running a training of MSCNN on docker with Caffe installed

 0. Log in as root to ml1, ml2 or ml3